-During this year's winter planning process, DHS worked with OCME to obtain historical information from the past five years.
-As Table 1 below shows, there were ten deaths in the District in 2014 associated with hypothermia.
-Unfortunately, it is extremely difficult to determine retrospectively whether an individual was experiencing homelessness at the time of death.
-Certainly some of the reported cases were individuals experiencing homelessness, but based on data matches, it is unlikely that all of the individuals were homeless.
-Nonetheless, the data below gives us an understanding of the baseline moving forward.
+During last year's winter planning process, DHS worked with OCME to obtain historical information from the past five years.
+As Table 1 below shows, there were on average nine hypothermia deaths in the District each year between FY2011 and FY2015.
+Because it is difficult to determine retrospectively whether an individual was experiencing homelessness at the time of death, we do not believe all of reported cases were individuals experiencing homelessness.
+However, we included the data to provide historical context.